Get all the latest data for Cameroon

 Can I legally rent out property on my visa in Cameroon right now?

-You do not need to live in Cameroon to rent out property you own there, and many foreign owners manage their rentals remotely through local property management agents based in Douala or Yaoundé.
+You do not need to live in Cameroon to rent out your property, because many foreign owners use a local manager, representative or trusted agent.

 We cover everything there is to know about buying and renting out in Cameroon here.